The Best Chewy Eggless Oatmeal Cookies

 These are the main ingredients for eggless oatmeal cookies.
 See the recipe card below for the full ingredients list and instructions.

-- If you want to make these even lower calorie use a sugar substitute, but that will change the taste and texture of the cookie.
+• Sugar: If you want to make these even lower calorie use a sugar substitute, but that will change the taste and texture of the cookie.

-- Add your favorite add-ins such as raisins, and semi-sweet or dark chocolate chips.
+• Add semi-sweet or dark chocolate chips.

 How to make eggless oatmeal cookies (a visual step-by-step guide):